JaydonXOneGitHub/Kutamun-TS/README.md

 # Kutamun-TS
- A TypeScript version of Kutamun
+Kutamun-TS (also referred to as simply Kutamun) is the TypeScript version of [Kutamun](https://github.com/JaydonXOneGitHub/Kutamun), which was built in Rust.<br>